 Fleet vehicle telematics is your best buddy

 Vehicle telematics provides critical information on vehicle status and driver conduct.
-With fleet management software, you can generate preset parameters on erratic driving behaviors, such as aggressive acceleration and hard braking.
+With vehicle management software, you can generate preset parameters on erratic driving behaviors, such as aggressive acceleration and hard braking.

 By doing so, you will get real-time alerts whenever these preset parameters are violated.
 You will also receive automated reports that analyze patterns and risks.
 This way, you can set up a tailor-made training program for your drivers.